Ugly plastic mirror = DIY bulletin board

 One of my friends referred to this as the “ugly mirror.”
 Another friend said, “Whatever you paid for it, you paid too much.”
 I get more excited about a project when I hear comments like that because I think, “Just wait till they see what I do with it.
 Mwahaha!”
 For the record, I paid $9 for this plastic thrift-store find.
 I used leftover materials from three previous projects: shuttered bulletin board, spa slippers, and pants-hanger frames.
 I only had to buy fabric, paint, and ribbon.
 Now I just need to find a use for a chipped oval mirror.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 1. First disassemble the frame or mirror.
 Using a marker, trace the mirror onto the homasote board.